 Murren, the sleepiest of the resort villages, is perched opposite Wengen above the Lauterbrunnen valley, commands beautiful views of the Eiger, Monch, and Jungfrau, and offers a small selection of modest to moderately expensive hotels.

-Two lesser known villages deserve a mention: Gimmelwald, near Murren, is a tiny hamlet that offers beautiful views over the end of the valley and a youth hostel and simple, friendly pension.
+Two lesser known villages deserve a mention: Gimmelwald, near Murren, is a quaint hamlet.
+It offers beautiful views over the end of the valley and a youth hostel and simple, friendly pension.
 Wilderswil, just below the junction of the Weisse and Schwarze Lutschine (the two valleys and rivers that are home to Grindelwald and Lauterbrunnen), is a small Swiss town with a convenient location and an untouristy feel.

 Outside the Jungfrau region, there are a number of other resort destinations in the Oberland, including Kandersteg, Adelboden and Lenk.
 The southern and western portions of the Bernese mountains offer spectacular hiking without the crowds of the Jungfrau region.
 Kandersteg lies beneath the mighty Blumlisalp massif and offers a network of trails that climb high among the peaks to alpine club huts and a number of gentler valley walks and lift accessed trails

 Adelboden lies at the head of a long valley south of Thun and offers a blend of pastoral and mountain scenery and turn-of-the-century, Victorian resort flavor, including a couple of grand old hotels.
 A ski resort in winter, it offers a substantial system of lifts to access hiking that sees less foot traffic than many other resorts.